Are you experiencing a media coverage drought?

 As engaging public relations professionals, we must help media outlets and journalists do their job and write for their particular audience by making our releases easier to read and use.
 While the classic press release may accomplish these goals to an extent, the new, mobile-focused audience is looking to interact and engage with the stories they read.
 Add some interactive elements, such as links to more information, pictures or embedded video, to your press release format.

 How do you format your press releases for the new age of media?
-Tweet us your tips @DEVENEYnola using the #DEVchat hashtag.
+Tweet us @DEVENEYMKTG and let us know your tips.